Skip to main content

 Storage Questions

-We recently introduced autofs feature that automatically mounts the user directory to /zfs file system when they access it, and unmounts it after 5 minutes of inactivity.
+We recently introduced an autofs system that automatically mounts the user directory when it is accessed, and unmounts it after 5 minutes of inactivity.
 This feature increases the robustness of our file system, and will greatly decrease the visual clutter (especially important if you are accessing Palmetto through a graphical interface).
-Due to the automatic mounting, you will not initially see your folder in /zfs, and tab completion won't work.
-However, the folder is still there.
-You can cd directly into it, and you will not have any issues:

-cd /zfs/mygroup
+cd /project/tiger/football

 Why are my home or scratch directories are sluggish/unresponsive?